 Eclipse is perhaps not the first tool that strikes the mind when thinking about the Internet of Things (IoT) project.
 Why?
-Because, the widely known Eclipse IDE facilitates development of web applications.
+Because the widely known Eclipse IDE facilitates the development of web applications.
 In this article, we will discuss how Eclipse is advancing IoT development.

 The modern digitalized scenario highlights the important role Eclipse plays in IoT development.
 It currently handles 28 projects that address a wide range of IoT needs.
 So, let’s have a glance at how Eclipse is advancing IoT development rapidly:

 Implementation of IoT in Automation